 Browsers can tell session cookies from other cookies because they lack an expiration date.
 When a browser identifies that there is no expiration assigned, it will delete them after the session is over.

 Third-party cookies, also called tracking cookies, track your browsing behavior across the web, most often for advertising data.

 Most web browsers will let you block third-party cookies in their settings, and some, such as Apple’s Safari or Mozilla’s Firefox, block third-party cookies entirely.
-Google also has stated that it will also phase out third-party cookies by 2022.
+Google also has stated that it will also phase out third-party cookies.

 How to manage cookies on Chrome